liatrio-chef/jenkins-liatrio/README.md

 jenkins-liatrio Cookbook
 ========================
-This is a wrapper cookbook that installs jenkins to be used with archiva-liatrio, sonarqube-liatrio, tomcat-liatrio, and hygieia-liatrio in a pipeline.
+A wrapper cookbook that installs jenkins to be used with archiva-liatrio, sonarqube-liatrio, tomcat-liatrio, and hygieia-liatrio in a pipeline.

 Requirements
 ------------